Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 One is right in front of their house.
 Two are close-by in the Towers of Torment.
 One is in an Hidden Place, reachable through the Sewage Slums, going past the wooden planks in the southern area.
 You can reach the Sewage Slums by going either in the entrancer under the stairs that would take you to the two bats, or going back to the corridor with the moving scythes and proceeding to the right.

-Use the map to locate them.

 ![The Nightmare Before Christmas - Tim Burton's_SLES-53192_20231114173942](https://github.com/RetroAchievements/guides/assets/133049176/48ce8a99-aaad-43d7-a37c-a7351202d3fc)

-Only suggestion that i can give is to use your presents to lure them closer to you.
+You can lure them with presents to make it less of a headache.
+Try to not scare them by running at them, unless you're sure to grab them.

 **Combo**\
 There are enemies all around the Residential Area, but consider using the Hidden Place where you find one of the Vampire Brothers.
 Stepping into the center of the area will make Orc Skeletons appear ready to get combos going.